justinrummel/jr.com-mm/_posts/2011-06-17-hey-look-this-thing-works.md

 ---
 layout: single
-title: 'Hey Look...
-This Thing Works!'
+title: "Hey Look...
+This Thing Works!"
 date: 2011-06-17
 modified:
 description: "I'm beginning to write about technology.
 Lets see how long this lasts."